-Message from the Former Superintendent
+Message from the Superintendent

 The Board of Education provides full and shared-time career and technical education opportunities for students at the Salem County Career and Technical High School in a campus setting.
 Students may choose from over fifteen career and technical education and career orientation program opportunities that are offered at this site.
-The district operates the Salem County Arts, Science and Technology Academies in partnership with four of the county’s high schools.
-This virtual high school consists of full-time specialized theme programs that are operated in cooperation with Penns Grove High School, Pennsville Memorial High School, Schalick High School and Woodstown High School.
-These magnet or theme programs include the Academy of Biological and Medical Sciences hosted at the Career and Technical High School, the Academy of Engineering and Technology hosted at Penns Grove High School, the Academy of Communication and Information Technology hosted at Woodstown High School and the Academy of Graphic Design in Multi-Media Technology hosted at Pennsville Memorial High School.
+The district operates the Salem County Arts, Science, and Technology Academies in partnership with four of the county’s high schools.
+This virtual high school consists of full-time specialized theme programs that are operated in cooperation with Penns Grove High School, Pennsville Memorial High School, Schalick High School, and Woodstown High School.
+These magnet or theme programs include the Academy of Biological and Medical Sciences hosted at the Career and Technical High School, the Academy of Engineering and Technology hosted at Penns Grove High School, the Academy of Communication and Information Technology hosted at Woodstown High School, and the Academy of Graphic Design and Multi-Media Technology hosted at Pennsville Memorial High School.
 The Academy of Creative and Performing Arts is hosted at Pennsville Memorial High School and Schalick High School.
-The instrumental and vocal disciplines are offered at Pennsville Memorial High School and the dance, drama and visual arts disciplines are offered at Schalick High School.
-Many of the students in these programs are also exposed to educational and cultural opportunities at Apple Farm.
+The instrumental and vocal disciplines are offered at the Pennsville Memorial High School and the dance, drama, and visual arts disciplines are offered at Schalick High School.
+Many of the students in these programs are also exposed to educational and cultural opportunities at Appel Farm.

-Through the district’s Business, Corporate and Customized Education Center and the Educational Technology Training Center, adult, apprentice, community, continuing and customized education programs are offered.
+Through the district’s Business, Corporate and Customized Education Center and the Educational Technology Training Center, adult apprentice, community, continuing and customized education programs are offered.
 The BCCEC is primarily designed to meet the needs of county employers and employees.
 Through the BCCEC a variety of management, computer software application, mechanical and safety training programs are offered.